mysteryihs/oscarswebservices-portfolio/src/pages/blog/2020-03-20-seo-guide-for-beginners.md

 ### What exactly is SEO?

+The reason why SEO is often filled with shady people and bad info and spam is because SEO is a results driven process, where the rules of the game are hidden and difficult to measure.
+Good SEO takes months to years to fully take effect and this tempts people into taking shortcuts.

 SEO stands for Search Engine Optimization.
 But what exactly does that mean? **It's another way of saying you want to improve your website's search rank on Google. ** Why am I only mentioning Google and not other search engines?
 Let's be honest, Google is the only search engine that matters right now.
 So from now on, the only search engine and SEO we're talking about is for Google.

 ### How do you do SEO?